MDP-25 Side Effects

 Generic name: medronic acid

 Note: This document contains side effect information about medronic acid.
-Some of the dosage forms listed on this page may not apply to the brand name MDP-25.
+Some dosage forms listed on this page may not apply to the brand name MDP-25.

 Along with its needed effects, medronic acid (the active ingredient contained in MDP-25) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.